mejiagarcia/SafeStuff/README.md

 ## Safe Extensions

-The folling UIKit elements are implementing this protocol that contains a safe text.
+The following UIKit elements are implementing this protocol that contains a safe text.

 ```swift
 protocol SafeTextProtocol {